3 Empire and Jim Crow

 • What was the point of the Plessy decision and of John Harlan’s dissent?

-Segregation was built on the constitutional fallacy of “separate but equal.”
+Segregation was built on the Supreme Court’s judgment of “separate but equal.”
 Southern whites erected a defense of white supremacy that would last nearly sixty years.
 The South rejected black citizenship and limited black social and cultural life to segregated spaces.
 African Americans lived divided lives, acting the part whites demanded of them in public while maintaining their own world apart from whites.
 But many black Americans of the Progressive Era resisted their separation from the mainstream of American culture.
 Activists such as Ida Wells worked against southern lynching, while Booker T. Washington and W. E. B. Du Bois offered competing visions of the possibilities of African American life.
 Washington and Du Bois were activists with extremely different life experiences, and this difference resulted in years of intense rivalry as they each advocated their distinct strategies for the uplifting of black Americans.

 Booker T. Washington in 1895